Budibase/website/content/legal/templates/legal-document-management-template/index.md

 Many law firms use shared drives, email chains, and even in-person meetings to manage documents.
 This is a risky approach, with unnecessary scope for security breaches and human error.

-Centralizing documents allows you to reduce risk, eliminate admin costs, and supercharge profitability.
+Centralizing documents in a legal DMS allows you to reduce risk, eliminate admin costs, and supercharge profitability.

-In most cases, without document management, it’s almost impossible for legal departments to operate effectively.
+In most cases, without legal document management solutions, it’s almost impossible for legal departments to operate effectively.
 Control who accesses different documents, for maximum security and usability.

 ### What should a document manager include?

 Document management tools essentially contain two elements:

-1. **A back-end data layer** for storing and organizing documents.
+1. **A back-end data layer** for storing and organizing documents about legal matters.
 2. **A front-end interface** for creating, accessing, managing, and sharing documents.

 The front-end is used to upload new documents, update their status, share them with colleagues, add comments, make changes, and more.

 The best document management tools have additional features for managing and automating legal workflows.
-For instance, integrations with third-party tools and communication automations.
+For instance, integrations with third-party tools and communication automations - alongside intuitive search capabilities.

 ![Legal Document Management Template Home Screen](https://res.cloudinary.com/daog6scxm/image/upload/v1646298993/cms/Legal_Document_Management_Software_1_woennp.png "Legal Document Management Template Home Screen")

 ## Our legal document management template

-Our open-source legal document management template is built for maximum security, usability, and efficiency.
+Our open-source legal document management software template is built for maximum security, usability, and efficiency.

 Choose our template for: